Cray-HPE/sat/docs/man/sat-switch.8.rst

 EXIT STATUS
 ===========

+| 1: An invalid combination of options was given
-| 1: Error getting ports for system
+| 2: Error getting ports for system
-| 2: No ports found for the switch
+| 3: No ports found for the switch
-| 3: Port set to be created already exists
+| 4: Port set to be created already exists
-| 4: Creation of port set failed
+| 5: Creation of port set failed
+| 6: Deletion of existing port set failed
-| 5: Problem getting port configuration
+| 7: Problem getting port configuration
-| 6: Disable/enable of port set failed
+| 8: Disable/enable of port set failed

 EXAMPLES
 ========